Irma Thesleff

-Irma Thesleff is a Professor Emerita at the University of Helsinki known for her research on the development of mammalian organs, especially tooth development.
+Irma Thesleff is a developmental biologist and Professor Emerita at the University of Helsinki known for her research on the development of mammalian organs, especially tooth development.

 Education and career

 Thesleff received a degree in dentistry from University of Helsinki in 1972.
 For research her uncle, the developmental biologist Lauri Saxén, suggested she work on developmental biology of the mouth or the teeth because of her familiarity with the topic from her dentistry degree.
 She subsequently earned her Doctor of Odontology from the University of Helsinki in 1975 with research on cleft lip and palate.
 From 1976 until 1978, Thesleff was a visiting associate at the National Institute of Dental Research in Bethesda, Maryland.
 She returned to Finland, and served as an instructor at the University of Finland from 1979 until 1983, at which point she became a scientist at the Academy of Finland until 1990.
 In 1990 she was named professor in the department of pedodontics and orthodontics at the University of Helsinki.

 She has served as the president of the European Orthodontic Society in 2009, and as the president of the Finnish Society for Developmental Biology.